New Mexico Sexual Abuse Lawsuits

 New Mexico Sexual Abuse Lawsuits: News & Updates

-The Archdiocese of Santa Fe announced it reached a $121.5 million settlement with clergy sexual abuse survivors.
+The Archdiocese of Santa Fe finally filed a reorganization plan four years after initially seeking bankruptcy protection.
 Click the headline to read more…